smarc-project/rosinstall/README.md

 ## Binary install

+**WARNING: Right now (as of 2021-02-10) there is maintenance, and the below commands may not work!
+Please wait about 1 day!**

 We currently support binary packages for ROS melodic on x86-64 Ubuntu 18.04.
 The following steps [require first installing ROS melodic](http://wiki.ros.org/melodic/Installation/Ubuntu).
 Execute them one-by-one, in order: